A thrifty option for building a DIY retaining wall that will last.

-After getting tons of bids, these ugly 6'x2' cement retaining blocks were by far the cheapest.
+After getting tons of bids, these ugly 6'x2' cement retaining blocks were by far the cheapest for this kind of wall.
 We purchased them from Jack B Parsons Concrete in Salt Lake City, Utah.
-We then had to pay for them to be transported and placed.
-Even with all of that we were under $5000 for this retaining wall.
-Now, we just need to make them pretty.
-View more details on our exterior here
+We then had to pay for them to be transported and placed as well as renting a machine to haul them.

 - 6' cedar boards - I used the fencing boards from Home Depot